 The anthology Dekoloniale Rechtskritik und Rechtspraxis, published by Nomos Verlag in August 2020, is the first volume to collect fundamental texts on decolonial legal theory.
 Interdisciplinary theoretical approaches by scholars such as Antony Anghie, Martti Koskenniemi, Silvia Rivera Cusicanqui and Makau Mutua are complied in German for the first time.
 Practical perspectives of activists and lawyers, such as Colin Gonsalves who won the right to food in India, and Alejandra Ancheita who fights for social and economic rights in Mexico, reflect on and complement the theoretical texts.

 The volume aims to critically examine the law, its colonial origins and the question of who has access to justice today – and who does not.
 It includes current legal debates and activists’ concerns, and questions underlying assumptions.
 This combination of theoretical approaches and practical perspectives opens new perspectives.
-It is edited by Karina Theurer, director of the Institute for Legal Intervention at ECCHR, and Wolfgang Kaleck, ECCHR’s general secretary.
+It is edited by Karina Theurer, former director of the Institute for Legal Intervention at ECCHR, and Wolfgang Kaleck, ECCHR’s general secretary.